- M.A., Counseling Psychology, University of Missouri

 - Certified Hakomi Therapist

-Avrom has been teaching clinical and counseling psychology on the graduate level over 30 years.
-In his 20 years at Pacifica Graduate Institute, Avrom has taught Process of Psychotherapy and Clinical Practice and Research in Psychology.
-He created and teaches the six-course sequence of courses titled Seminars in Directed Research.
+Avrom has been teaching clinical and counseling psychology at the graduate level for 30 years.
+In over 22 years at Pacifica Graduate Institute, Avrom taught the Process of Psychotherapy sequence of courses, the Clinical Practice sequence of courses, and Research in Psychology.
+He designed and taught the six-course sequence of courses titled Seminars in Directed Research.
 He created and taught Depth Psychology Theory and Practice VI: Somatic Psychotherapy.
-He has taught Clinical Applications of Group Process, Group Dynamics, and Human Sexuality in the Therapy Context.
-In 2009, Avrom received the Pacifica Graduate Institute Distinguished Service Award in 2008.
-In 2015, Avrom received the Pacifica Graduate Institute Award for Extraordinary Accomplishments as Soul Tender in the World.
+He taught Clinical Applications of Group Process, Group Dynamics, and Human Sexuality in the Therapy Context.

-Avrom is a Licensed Marriage and Family Therapist, Licensed Professional Counselor, and certified Hakomi mindfulness-centered somatic psychotherapist.
-He has been in private practice for over 40 years and supervised trainees, associates, and interns at Pacifica Pride in Santa Barbara and privately.
+Avrom is a Licensed Marriage and Family Therapist, Licensed Professional Counselor, and certified as a Hakomi Somatic Psychotherapist.
+He has been in private practice for over 40 years and supervised trainees, associates, and interns privately and at Pacifica Pride in Santa Barbara, California.
+Avrom taught Clinical Psychology as Adjunct Faculty at Antioch University, Santa Barbara, 1993-2007.
 He is a member of the American Association of Marriage and Family Therapists, California Association of Marriage and Family Therapists, California Association of Licensed Professional Clinical Counselors, and Hakomi Therapy Institute.

-Avrom was Director of Studies, teacher of the Gurdjieff Movements, and President of the Claymont Society for Continuous Education where he lived in community for ten years.
-Avrom has led groups and taught over 150 seminars and retreats internationally based on the Gurdjieff Work and the Gurdjieff Movements.
+Avrom was Director of Studies and President of the Claymont Society for Continuous Education where he lived in community for ten years.
+Avrom has taught over 150 seminars and retreats internationally based on the psychology of humanity’s possible evolution, the creation of soul, the process of individuation, and the Gurdjieff Work and Gurdjieff Movements.
 He studied with J.G.
-Bennett at Sherborne House in England; with Pierre Elliot at Claymont; and with Dr. William and Louise Welch, Jim Wycoff, and Andre Enard at the Gurdjieff Foundation in New York.
+Bennett and Dr. Edith Wallace at Sherborne House in England; with Pierre Elliot at Claymont; and with Dr. William and Louise Welch, Jim Wycoff, and Andre Enard at the Gurdjieff Foundation in New York.
 Avrom began sitting zazen and studying Zen Buddhism in 1967 while an undergraduate at Washington University in Saint Louis and sat zazen with Shunryu Suzuki Roshi at the Tassahara Zen Mountain Center in 1969.
-Avrom began studying Theravada Buddhism with Bhante Dharmawara Mahathera in 1973 and became a semazen of the Mevlevi Sufi order under the guidance of sheik Julladin Loras and sheik Suleiman Dede in 1989.
-He knew sheik Mussafer Ozak of the Helveti order and visited him in Istanbul and the United States.
+Avrom began studying Theravada Buddhism with Bhante Dharmawara Mahathera in 1973.
+Avrom became a semazen of the Mevlevi Sufi order under the guidance of sheik Suleiman Dede and sheik Julladin Loras in 1989.
+He knew and did zikr with sheik Mussafer Ozak of the Helveti order in Istanbul, Turkey and in the United States.